Future of Computer Vision : 2024 & Beyond

 • End-to-End Learning: Our approach allows systems to learn directly from raw data inputs to outputs, minimizing the need for manual feature extraction and streamlining the development process.
 This is particularly relevant in the context of computer vision inspection and design.

 The development of these general-purpose computer vision systems is bolstered by advancements in deep learning, particularly through convolutional neural networks (CNNs).
-These networks have demonstrated remarkable success in various vision tasks, leading us to explore architectures that can generalize across multiple domains, including the use of computer vision AI platforms.
+These networks have demonstrated remarkable success in various vision tasks, leading us to explore architectures that can generalize across multiple domains.

 3.2.
 Multimodal and cross-modal learning